Black Toenail Fungus Treatment: 9 Simple Home Remedies

 If the toenail section is regularly exposed to a warm and humid environment, it becomes a prospective area for the development of black toenail fungus.
 A fungus-friendly environment likely exists due to:

-These may appear to be unserious symptoms but they actually require immediate attention.
-These are just the visual symptoms that may indicate or lead to more serious health issues.
+While these symptoms may appear to be minor, they actually require immediate medical attention.
+These inital symptoms may indicate or develop into to more serious health issues.

 Before we discuss the treatments, take note of the following first:

-In less severe cases, black toenail fungus can be treated and prevented quite easily.
-Generally, simply having good personal hygiene and applying a few home remedies will be enough to solve the problem.
+In general, simply having good personal hygiene and applying a few home treatments will be enough to solve the problem.

 1. Tea Tree Oil

 Tea tree oil is a natural fungicide that can help kill the fungus in the toenail.
 It is considered to be the best onychomycosis treatment.

 Apple cider vinegar is an excellent remedy for getting rid of black toenail fungus.
 It is a mild acid that extirpates fungal growth.